ravisiyer/blogger-dont-track-my-views-extn/README.md

 - To check other blogs or adjust cookie name/startup delay, edit config.js accordingly.

+- config.default.js is a clean fallback copy of the default configuration.

+  - If your config.js becomes unusable or you want to reset, simply delete it and copy config.default.js as a fresh config.js.

+- Permissions in manifest.json:
+  - By default, the extension’s `manifest.json` provides permission for **all `blogspot.com` blogs** (`https://*.blogspot.com/*`).
+  - If you want to track blogs on other domains, you will need to update `manifest.json` to include the corresponding host permissions.

 ## Author and Background

 Ravi S. Iyer with assistance from ChatGPT.

-For more context, see the associated blog post: [Blogger's Don't track my views setting gets reset after some time - Probable cause; Exploring Chrome extn for notification if reset](https://raviswdev.blogspot.com/2025/09/bloggers-dont-track-my-views-setting.html)
+For more context, see the associated blog post: [Blogger's Don't track my views setting gets reset after some time - Probable cause; Chrome extn for notification if reset](https://raviswdev.blogspot.com/2025/09/bloggers-dont-track-my-views-setting.html)

 ## License